dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 - **Ask dbt** &mdash; A dbt-assisted chatbot, powered by [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), OpenAI, and Snowflake Cortex
 - **Orchestration observability** &mdash; A view into the [job run history](/docs/deploy/run-visibility) and the ability to trigger Snowflake tasks with [deploy jobs](/docs/deploy/deploy-jobs).

-These experiences enable you to extend what's been built with dbt Cloud to users who have traditionally been dependencies downstream from the dbt project.
-For example, BI analysts and technical stakeholders.
+These experiences enable you to extend what's been built with dbt Cloud to users who have traditionally worked downstream from the dbt project, such as BI analysts and technical stakeholders.

 For installation instructions, refer to [Set up the dbt Snowflake Native App](/docs/cloud-integrations/set-up-snowflake-native-app).

 ## Architecture

-There are three tools connected to operate the dbt Snowflake Native App:
+There are three tools connected to the operation of the dbt Snowflake Native App:

 | Tool                               | Description |
 |------------------------------------|-------------|